TDCRanila/website2/content/info/contact/index.md

 <br>
 P.S.
 It is preferred to contact me via e-mail.
 <br><br>
-For additional privacy/security, my phone number is not listed here, but it can be requested.
+For additional privacy and security, my phone number is not listed here, but it can be requested.

 {{< /shortcode-center-markdown >}}